 Now I don't know about you, but I view a trip up the mast with increasing disdain these days, and would pay good money to avoid it if I could.

-Another compelling reason - if you need one - is that a conventional tri-colour is likely to be 10w, whilst the equivalent LED tri-colour will be around 1.5w.
+Another compelling reason - if you need one - is that a conventional tri-colour is likely to demand 10w from your battery, whilst the equivalent LED tri-colour will be happy with around 1.5w.

 At anchor, our boats are required to display an all-round white anchor light "where it can best be seen".